AJ-Carp/Company-Funds-and-Layoffs-Project/README.md

-### 5. Throughout the companies, is there a correlation between layoffs and funds raised?
+### 5. Throughout the companies and industries, is there a correlation between layoffs and funds raised?

-Visualization made in tableau from entire data set:
+companies

 <img width="722" alt="Screenshot 2025-01-07 at 2 06 47 PM" src="https://github.com/user-attachments/assets/e576c285-f654-4034-9627-2288f5012812" />